helenzhou6/encoder/README.md

 ## Code
 1. Run `run_model.py` that will create the model
-2. `eval_model.py` will evaluate the model and check that the loss and accuracy
+2. `eval_model.py` will evaluate the model and check the loss and accuracy.
+Also see wandb graphs.